-Pour juice into large heavy kettle.
-Add sugar and stir to mix.
-Place over high heat.
+Pour the juice into a large, heavy kettle.
+Add the sugar and stir to mix.
+Place the juice over high heat.
 Bring to a boil, stirring constantly.
-Stir in pectin.
-Bring to a full, rolling boil and boil hard for 1 minute, stirring constantly.
-Remove from heat.
-Stir and skim 5 minutes.
-Add almond extract.
+Stir in the pectin.
+Bring to a full, rolling boil and boil hard for one minute, stirring constantly.
+Remove from the heat.
+Stir and skim five minutes.
+Add the almond extract.

-Pour into hot, sterilized half-pint jars; leave 1⁄4inch headspace.
-Use two-piece lids and process in boiling water bath according to Table 5.
+Pour into hot, sterilized half-pint jars; leave 1/4 inch of head space.
+Use two-piece lids and process in a boiling water-bath canner according to Table 5.